CartoDB/mobile-sdk/doc/custom_offline_data.md

 ### MBTiles

-MBTiles is a file format for storing map tiles in a single file.
-It is, technically, a SQLite database.
-Latest format version as of 21 October 2011 is 1.1, next version (1.2) is in development. [wiki.openstreetmap.org](http://wiki.openstreetmap.org/wiki/MBTiles)
+MBTiles is a file format for storing tilesets.
+It’s designed so that you can package the potentially thousands of files that make up a tileset and move them around, eventually uploading to Mapbox or using in a web or mobile application.
+MBTiles is an open specification and is based on the SQLite database.
+MBTiles can contain raster or vector tilesets.
+[MapBox](https://www.mapbox.com/help/define-mbtiles/)

 The following is an example of how you can load mbiles from bundled assets and render it on the map: